How to Start An HVAC Business: Tips For Getting Started

 Will you be doing the physical work, or will you be hiring others while you run the business?
 Or will you hire someone to run the business and you take care of service?
 Or will you do everything?

 The above questions get you thinking.
-You’ll find more like the above in the resources to follow
+You’ll find more in the resources to follow

 A few tips to follow if you pursue this business:

 You want to make sure your service is impeccable.
-Your customers depend on excellent service when word gets out about your great service, this will be why people do business with you.
+Your customers depend on excellent service when word gets out about your great service, this will be the reason people do business with you.

 When you give a quote, make sure to stick to it.
 You don’t want to give a quote for $100 and end up charging the customer $110 or $400 — under is okay, but never over.